mnapoli/fluent-symfony/README.md

-# Natural PHP configuration for Symfony
+# Fluent configuration for Symfony

 This package offers a better configuration syntax for Symfony's container, inspired by [PHP-DI's configuration](http://php-di.org/doc/php-definitions.html).